-How to Catch A Criminal: Fair and Impartial
+How to Catch A Criminal: Fair & Impartial in the Case of Medgar Evers

-This month, a homicide case faces the challenges of a changing America.
+Take a look at how the homicide case of civil rights activist Medgar Evers faced the challenges of a changing America.

 Every officer with a decent amount of time on the job knows the unexpected turns an investigation can take.
 Seeing a major case through to completion often involves giving up on a theory and taking your investigation in a different direction as new information becomes available.
 In How to Catch A Criminal, we look at the many ways not-so-perfect crimes are solved.
 This month, a homicide case faces the challenges of a changing America.